mjschurig/images/marker/README.md

 1. **Upload PDF**: Use the Streamlit interface to upload your PDF file
 2. **Configure Options**: Set conversion parameters (optional)
 3. **Convert**: Click convert to process your document
-4. **Download**: Download the generated markdown and extracted images
+4. **Download**: Download the generated markdown and extracted images through the web interface

+**Note**: The Streamlit app processes files in memory and provides downloads through the web interface.
+The mounted volumes are primarily for CLI operations and debug data when debug mode is enabled.

 ### Advanced Usage with Environment Variables